Amirhossein-khabbazi/Online-Shope/README.md

 # Online-Shope

 Online-Shope is a robust e-commerce platform built using Node.js, MongoDB, jQuery, and EJS.
 It provides a seamless shopping experience and efficient backend functionality.
+The platform frontend templates are in Persian (Farsi) language.

 ## Getting Started